jacheung/jacheung.github.io/_projects/2020-05-04-location-representation.md

 #### Primer
 If you haven’t had a chance yet, read this short [primer](http://jacheung.com/blog/neuroscience-primer) on how neuroscientists study touch and this previous project about [touch behaviors](http://jacheung.com/project/localization-behavior) I worked on.
 Both will help frame why we set off on the journey into the brain.

+I'm currently drafting this project in a reader friendly manner but it'll be updated soon!
+I promise.